machilan1/ws/README.md

 - Apply migrations in an incorrect order and database schema get messed up.
 - Unknowingly delete Docker volume and all data and schemas are gone.

-So if there's any problem related to the database, please execute the following commands in cli.
+So if there's any problem related to the database, please follow below steps one by ony in order to reclaim your sanity.

+1. Delete **postgres** folder in root directory

+2. Run this in cli.
    > `docker-compose down --volumes`
+3. Then this.
    > `docker-compose up`

 <br/>
 <br/>